tradle/mycloud/project/docs/questions.md

   - compatibility layer so existing bots (e.g. silly) can work out of the box
   - use VPC

+## Optimization
+  - find optimal memorySize for each function (maybe dynamically)
+  - locate the bottlenecks (AWS X-Ray)
+    - time all methods

 requires long-lived clientIds